mmshahria/GlassboardTech-API-Reference/Deals/PUT Update a deal Asset by dealId.md

   <strong> isPublic </strong> `boolean`

-Has the value _true_ if a deal is visible to public investors for raising investment or the value _false_ if a deal is visible only to the privately invited investors.
+Has the value _true_ if a deal is visible to public investors for raising funds or the value _false_ if a deal is visible only to the privately invited investors.

   <strong> requireQualifiedPurchaser </strong> `boolean`